ruairin/eshop/README.md

 - Shop component which dynamically loads products from a database
 - User registration
 - User sign in with persistance via sessions
-- Unique cart for each user (only available when signed in)
+- Unique cart for each user (available when signed in)
 - Responsive design - page and menu display adapts to screen size